hmatejx/Interstellar-Whisper/README.md

 ```
 $./whisper.py -r -n 1 -k .alice_wallet
 Enter password:
 Last 1 message(s)...
   1) Wow!
 A message through Stellar!
 ```

 ## TODO

-- [ ] Implement password protection for the seed file.
+- [x] Implement password protection for the seed file.
 - [ ] Implement the defined message encodings.
+- [ ] Introduce argument for specifying the cursor from where to start reading messages.
 - [ ] Integrate federation address handling.
 - [ ] Make the implementation cleaner (refactor).
 - [ ] Provide a library, e.g. for integrating into wallet software.